mgifford/drupal-security/src/web-server.rst

 .. code-block:: apache

-  Content-Security-Policy: default-src 'self' *.example.gc.ca
+  Content-Security-Policy: default-src 'self' *.example.com

 Your website and its visitors are going to be more secure if you use HTTPS to ensure that all information passing between the web server and the browser is encrypted.
 There is a `growing movement encrypt all web traffic`_, even to brochure sites.
+Google announced in 2014 that HTTPS would be a `ranking signal`_.
 Doing so will have minor performance implications as it does take some additional processing power.
 You certainly want to ensure that all authentication happens through a secure HTTPS connection so that usernames and passwords cannot be intercepted.
 Do ensure that all of your files are being